Welcome to the Enforcement Unit

 - EMSA does not handle complaints regarding ambulatory billing.
 Please contact the ambulance service provider for all questions or problems relating to billing.

 - Per Health and Safety Code 100165 (g), “The paramedic shall be responsible for notifying the Authority of her/his proper and current mailing address and shall notify the Authority in writing within thirty (30) calendar days of any and all changes of the mailing address, giving both the old and the new address, and paramedic license number.”
-If you have any changes to your address, please mail a Notice of Change of Address form to the EMSA’s Paramedic Licensure Program.
+If you have any changes to your address, please mail a Notice of Change of Address (pdf) form to the EMSA’s Paramedic Licensure Program.

 - State of California requires all persons that provide paramedic level scope of practice emergency medical services to obtain a valid state issued paramedic license.
-To verify the status of a person’s paramedic license status, click here.